kerimoyle/libcellml-tutorials/tutorials/combine2020/tut5_solveGeneratedCode.rst

 .. container:: shortlist

     At each step you will need to:
+        - Compute the rates;
+        - Compute the state variables using the update method above;
         - Compute the variables; **
-        - Compute the rates;
-        - Compute the state variables using the update method above; and
         - Print to a file.
     ** We only need to compute these each timestep here because we're also writing the values to the file at each timestep.